‘STAR WARS: EPISODE V – THE EMPIRE STRIKES BACK’

 The film’s music is again composed by John Williams.
 John delivers a stupendous score for this movie, especially ‘The Imperial March’ which has now become the Darth Vader theme.
 I easily recognise Darth Vader’s theme music and I also easily hum to it whenever I think about ‘Star Wars’.

 The DVD special features are as follows.
-On the DVD disc for ‘The Empire Strikes Back’, there’s a commentary by executive producer George Lucas; Carrie Fisher; director Irvin Kershner; sound designer Ben Burtt and visual effects supervisor Dennis Muren.
+On the DVD disc for ‘The Empire Strikes Back’, there’s an audio commentary by executive producer George Lucas; Carrie Fisher; director Irvin Kershner; sound designer Ben Burtt and visual effects supervisor Dennis Muren.

-‘Star Wars: Episode V – The Empire Strikes Back’ is a great film in the film saga!
+‘Star Wars: Episode V – The Empire Strikes Back’ is a great film in the ‘Star Wars’ saga!
 I don’t think it’s as good as ‘A New Hope’ is, since it didn’t have the fast-paced atmosphere it could have had.
 But it was pretty enjoyable.
-I like how the twists and turns get revealed especially with the Skywalker Legacy.
+I like how the twists and turns get revealed especially with the Skywalker legacy.